brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 Pace/Itinerary
 --------------

-I've attached my itinerary in case you're interested.
+[I've attached my itinerary here](/assets/lt2025.pdf) in case you're interested.
 It's probably not possible to pre-define your exact itinerary on the LT because of different variables that may come up.
 I planned conservatively and ended on the day I had originally targeted.